Valentine’s Day At Home

 Next, prepare the lobster

 • Remove the head and cut the lobster tail in half lengthways, remove the meat.
-Crack the claws and remove the meat.

 Finally, make the garnish